 We might want to give our kids everything they ask for, but doing so could have negative consequences.
 A young adult unaccustomed to hearing “no,” might find it especially difficult to exercise control over money.

-Managing our finances during these tough times can be a daunting task however, with someone guiding us through can make a lot of difference.
-Dune Ventures is one such place where you can find all your answers about managing the finances properly.
-For more details, you can visit their website.
+Managing our finances during these tough times can be a daunting task however, someone guiding us through can make a lot of difference.

 If you liked reading this, then please do not forget to subscribe to our newsletter.
 Have you checked our parenting zone or Books Corner?
 Also, if you like my work, don’t forget to follow me on INSTAGRAM.